 Once the extension to the Article 50 people is agreed, I should get on and finish my essay on Brexit, Hannan in Spandau.
 I have about 16,000 words to wrangle, but in the meantime, Cat Vincent asked me about “the Tory use of pop culture magic metaphors”.

 I’ve been collecting references to children’s literature and fantasy related to Brexit, and have copied a few of them below.
-Please let me know if you know any I’ve missed.
+Please let me know of any I’ve missed.

 Game of Thrones